Minute virus of mice: Commercial uses

-The Minute virus of Mice is currently the smallest virus that can be easily titrated to high levels; as such it is commercially used as a "worst case" example of a very small virus.
+Production and purification of biological products includes processes to remove potential viral contaminants.
+Viral reduction strategies are challenged (tested) with a virus that can be readily quantified.
+The Minute virus of Mice is the physically smallest virus that can be easily quantified; as such it is used as a "worst case" example of a very small virus to challenge virus reduction strategies.